 Right now, Labs participants are testing and collaborating with KWRI development teams on technology within the Keller Cloud.
 The platform is comprised of interconnected products that will collect agent, transaction, and client data, allowing agents to effortlessly run and grow their businesses.
 Essentially, the Labs program is designed to easily build and scale new Keller Cloud technologies and remove any large functional design changes.

-Since its inception, several business solutions have traveled through the incubation phase to general availability using the Labs process:
+Since its inception, all of Keller Williams’ business solutions have traveled through the Labs process.

 “The methodology parallels the way Google and Amazon run their innovation labs, but we have tailored it to fit real estate,” shares Adi Pavlovic, director of innovation at KWRI.
 “What’s unique about what we’re doing is that not only are we implementing it across a business-to-business-to-consumer framework, but we are doing it at a large scale.
 I can confidently say that no one in real estate is doing this at the scale we are.”